SlimeQ/qsolver/README.md

 It is also possible for an equation to have imaginary roots, however we will not cover this.

+Our program will have to return single-precision (float) answers when given a, b and c.

 caveats:
 some limitations on the upper and lower bounds. for example,